chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Section III: Palindromic Structures
 ===================================

-As mentioned in the introduction of this work, the complete structure of palindromes is described through the combination of four different attributes or dimensions: *aspect*, *parity*, *case* and *punctuality*.
+As mentioned in the introduction of this work, the structure of palindromes is described through the combination of four different attributes or dimensions: *aspect*, *parity*, *case* and *punctuality*.
 The framework has now been developed to classify the first two palindromic properties with more precision.

 Unfortunately, as far as the author knows, punctuation and capitalization are syntactic bearers of semantic meaning that cannot be reduced to purely formal considerations.
 Both punctuality and case require additional axioms to describe the unique structuring they impose on a Language and its Corpus.
 In the author's opinion, it is impossible to disentangle these linguistic phenomenon from the realm of semantics.

 In what follows, two things are implicitly assumed.
 These assumptions are made explicit here, so the scope of the results can be properly understood.
 First, the Alphabet **Σ** is assumed to contain no punctuation marks beyond the Delimiter Character (if one is inclined it to consider a form of punctuation).
 Second, it is assumed every Character in **Σ** is distinct, meaning all matters of case are ignored.
 To rephrase the same idea more precisely: there is no assumed semantic relation between Characters in the Alphabet that would allow the identification of distinct Characters as different *cases* of the same Character.

 With these assumptions, the analysis is confined to the dimensions of *aspect* and *parity*, which will be defined in the following subsections.
-After the results are derived, consideration will be given to future work that could potentially integrate semantic considerations into the formal framework of palindromic structures to account for the dimensions of punctuality and case.
+After the results are derived, consideration will be given to future work that could potentially integrate semantic considerations into the formal framework of palindromic structures to account for the dimensions of punctuality and case, in addition to symmetries above the Sentence level that might be incorporated into the conditions for Palindromes.

 Section III.I: Palindromes
 --------------------------

-The study of palindromes will revolve around a novel linguistic operation, termed a *σ*-reduction.
+The mathematical study of palindromes will revolve around a novel linguistic operation, termed a *σ*-reduction.
 This operation will allow the semantic content of a palindrome to be projected onto an Alphabet that preserves the order of its Characters under String Inversion, allowing for a precise definition of a palindrome within a purely formal language.

 σ-Reductions
 ^^^^^^^^^^^^